From North Central Oklahoma Ostomy Outlook September 2008:

 By injection: This method bypasses the normal gastrointestinal process of B-12 absorption by inserting it into the body by intramuscular or subcutaneous injection.
 In cases of serious B-12 deficiency, this method should be used first in order to build up the B-12 level as rapidly as possible; then, the patient may switch to one of the other methods if desired.
 B-12 injections may be self-administered in the same way that diabetic patients can give themselves insulin shots.
 Maintenance therapy may require only one B-12 injection per month.

 Nasally: This method also bypasses the normal gastrointestinal absorption process, as vitamin B-12 can be absorbed through nasal mucous membranes.
 The nasal form of B-12 was developed first as a nasally applied gel and later a true nasal spray (brand name Nascobal®).
-This product is marketed by the company Strativa Pharmaceuticals, who promotes it as the only FDA approved form of vitamin B-12 besides the injectable form (note: FDA approval isn’t relevant to oral B-12, discussed below, because the FDA doesn’t regulate oral vitamin sales).
+This product is marketed by the company Par Specialty Pharmaceuticals, who promotes it as the only FDA approved form of vitamin B-12 besides the injectable form (Note: FDA approval isn’t relevant to oral B-12, discussed below, because the FDA doesn’t regulate oral vitamin sales).
 Nasal B-12 can be effective but, because one company has sole rights to distribute it in the U.S., it can be an expensive way to get your vitamin B-12.

 Orally: Until recently, doctors believed that B-12 taken orally was useless to people who lack the normal absorption mechanism involving the terminal ileum.
-That opinion has changed, however, as research has revealed that even in such people, when a large dose of vitamin B-12 is taken orally, a small fraction (typically around 1%) gets absorbed by mass-action transport across the gut.
+That opinion has changed, however, as research has revealed that even in such people, when a large dose of vitamin B-12 is taken orally, a small fraction (typically around 1%) gets absorbed by passive diffusion through the gut.
 Therefore, you may absorb an adequate amount of B-12 by taking a big enough oral dose—a typical recommended dosage is 1000 micrograms per day.
 Vitamin B-12 tablets in large sizes of 1000 micrograms or more are available inexpensively without a prescription and are also quite safe (there is no known toxicity to vitamin B-12, even in considerably larger dosages, and even in people with normal ability to absorb the vitamin).
 Oral B-12 can thus be a safe, easy and effective way to get the vitamin.
-It may not work, however, in people with a severely shortened intestine (short bowel syndrome), who may have to use one of the first two methods listed above.
+It may not work, however, in people with a severely shortened intestine (short bowel syndrome), who may therefore have to use one of the first two methods listed above.

-Notes on alternative oral forms of vitamin B-12
+Notes on Oral Forms of Vitamin B-12

 Further Reading